-E-MAIL: KARAFFASCOUTING@GMAIL.COM

-PHONE: (812) 995-3272
+E-MAIL: KARAFFASCOUTING@GMAIL.COM PHONE: (812) 995-3272

-The Boy Scouts of America is one of the nation's largest and most prominent values-based youth development organizations.
+Scouting America is one of the nation's largest and most prominent value-based youth development organizations.
 The BSA provides a program for young people that builds character, trains them in the responsibilities of participating citizenship, and develops personal fitness.

-It is the mission of the Boy Scouts of America to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
+It is the mission of Scouting America to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.

-Scout Oath

-On my honor I will do my best

-to do my duty to God and my country

-and to obey the Scout Law;

-to help other people at all times;

-to keep myself physically strong,

-mentally awake,

-and morally straight.
+Scout Law A Scout is Scout Oath Trustworthy Loyal On my honor I will do my best Helpful to do my duty to God and my country Friendly and to obey the Scout Law; Courteous to help other people at all times; Kind to keep myself physically strong, Obedient mentally awake, Cheerful and morally straight.
+Thrifty Brave Clean and Reverent